swarnat/Workflow-Designer-Developer/pages/add-expression-functions.md

 ##### If you break the PHP Syntax and integrate an Error in this file, no Workflow could be executed, because this files are included in most tasks!

-//Example, which is currently integrated in Core://
+*Example, which is currently integrated in Core:*

 ```php
 if(!function_exists("wf_date")) {